 From athletes like Tim Tebow and Abby Wambach to actors and actresses like Bob Vila and Faye Dunaway, the list of famous and notable University of Florida alumni is a long and important one.
 Just take note that among the famous UF alumni are the best college football quarterback of all time, a decorated Olympic swimmer, multiple prime time sportscasters and even a convicted murderer.

-Anyway, Florida’s produced some pretty famous alumni.
-Let’s take a look at 15 of the most memorable (and unforgettable) of them.
+Anyway, Florida has produced some pretty famous alumni.
+Let's take a look at 15 of the most memorable (and unforgettable) of them.

 We begin our list with none other than the Chosen One, AKA Tim Tebow.
 No one embodies the University of Florida more than Tebow, who grew up in Jacksonville before heading to UF.